agello/techlab/labs/04_deploy_dockerimage.md

 4. Select Pods

-** Tip ** To create your own docker images for OpenShift, you should follow these best practices: https://docs.openshift.com/container-platform/3.3/creating_images/guidelines.html
+**Tip** To create your own docker images for OpenShift, you should follow these best practices: https://docs.openshift.com/container-platform/3.3/creating_images/guidelines.html

 ## Viewing the created resources

-When we first executed `oc new-app appuio / example-spring-boot`, OpenShift created some resources for us in the background.
+When we first executed `oc new-app appuio/example-spring-boot`, OpenShift created some resources for us in the background.
 These are required to deploy this docker image:

 - [Service] (https://docs.openshift.com/container-platform/3.3/architecture/core_concepts/pods_and_services.html#services)
 - [ImageStream] (https://docs.openshift.com/container-platform/3.3/architecture/core_concepts/builds_and_image_streams.html#image-streams)